Atlantis-Software/offshore-sql/README.md

 `database` | `string` | Database name.
 `adapter` | `string` | Adapter used by this connection.
 It must correspond to one of the `adapters` defined before.

-You can then assign connection to models when extending them to Offshore.

 ```javascript
 var Offshore = require('offshore');
 var Adapter = require('offshore-sql');